damar-iswara/Brido-KRAI-2024-Computer-Vision/README.md

 ```
 The color_masking function isolates specific colors within a video frame using a color range in the HSV color space.
 It defines a range for the target color (adjustable via light_color and dark_color), converts the frame from BGR to HSV, and creates a binary mask where only pixels within the target color range are highlighted.
 This mask is applied to the frame using bitwise operations to produce the color-isolated output.
 Additionally, the function specifies the BGR color ([0, 255, 0]) for bounding boxes, which can be used for further annotations.
 It returns the masked frame and the selected BGR color values.

-As for the complete code and the algorithm, just see the file attach on this repo.
-Those are only the highlight of the main mechanism of the object computer vision system I implemented on the R2.

 ## Data Communication
 **Serial Communication**
 ```python